-Enrollment and Average Daily Attendance (ADA) - The district estimates 4,156 ADA for the current fiscal year, or a 13.2 percent increase from the certified 2021-22 P-2 ADA.
-For 2023-24, the district projects a 0.1 percent decrease in ADA and for 2024-25, the district projects a 0.7 percent increase in ADA.
+Enrollment and Average Daily Attendance (ADA) - The district estimates 47,059 ADA for the current fiscal year, or a 1.0 percent decrease from the certified 2021-22 P-2 ADA.
+For 2023-24 and 2024-25, the district projects a 1.1 percent decrease in each year.
 It will be important for the district to monitor enrollment in the current and subsequent years to ensure accurate LCFF revenue and plan accordingly.

-Local Control Funding Formula (LCFF) - The district's Adopted Budget included COLAs for LCFF funding of 9.56 percent, 5.38 percent, and 4.02 percent for the 2022-23, 2023-24, and 2024-25 fiscal years, respectively.
+Local Control Funding Formula (LCFF) - The district's Adopted Budget included COLAs for LCFF funding of 9.85 percent, 5.38 percent, and 4.02 percent for the 2022-23, 2023-24, and 2024-25 fiscal years, respectively.
 Subsequent to the district's Adopted Budget approval, the 2022-23 enacted State Budget included a statutory COLA of 6.56 percent with an additional 6.28 percent increase to the LCFF base grants for the current fiscal year.
 The enacted State Budget also included a 2021-22 ADA relief provision.
 We encourage the district to update its projection of available LCFF funding provided by the enacted state budget.

 Unrestricted Deficit Spending - The district's Adopted Budget indicates a positive ending balance for all funds in the 2022-23 fiscal year.
-However, for the unrestricted General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$0.8 million in the 2022-23 fiscal year creating an operating deficit effect due to spending down of LCAP carryover funds for the current fiscal year.
-The district anticipates expenditures and uses will not exceed revenues and sources in the unrestricted General fund in 2023-24 and 2024-25.
+However, for the unrestricted General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$14.6 million in 2022-23, \$12.4 million in 2023-24, and \$11.3 million in 2024-25.
+Our office strongly discourages districts from committing to additional ongoing expenditures without offsetting reductions and stresses the need to continue identifying solutions to reduce any potential structural deficit.

-Employee Negotiations - As of the board date, June 29, 2022, the district reports salary and benefit negotiations are complete with the certificated bargaining unit for the 2022-23 fiscal year.
-However, the district reports benefit negotiations continue with the classified bargaining unit for the 2022-23 fiscal year.
+Employee Negotiations - As of the board date, June 28, 2022, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2022-23 fiscal year.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.

-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Banning Unified School District's size is 3.0 percent.
-However, the governing board requires the district maintain a 4.5 percent reserve for economic uncertainties.
-In light of the current fiscal environment, our office recommends districts maintain reserves higher than the minimum and commends the district's board for this fiscally prudent practice.
-The district projects to meet the minimum reserve requirement, and board required reserve, in the current and two subsequent fiscal years.
-Additionally, existing law imposes a 10 percent cap on the amount school districts can maintain in their reserves in fiscal years immediately succeeding those in which the Public School System Stabilization Account balance is at least 3 percent of TK-12 Prop.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Corona-Norco Unified School District's size is 2.0 percent.
+The district projects to meet the minimum reserve requirement in the current and two subsequent fiscal years.
+Additionally, existing law imposes a 10 percent cap on the amount school districts can maintain in their reserves in fiscal years immediately succeeding those in which the Public School System

+Stabilization Account balance is at least 3 percent of TK-12 Prop.
 98 funding.
 This condition was met with the 2021-22 deposit amount, triggering the local reserve cap for the 2022-23 fiscal year.
 The district projects to meet the imposed 10 percent reserve cap.